 No. This isn’t home.
 This is a pit stop.
 I’m not going to fucking die here.
 Unless it’s by my own hand.
 And still.
 Not here.
 But it is a roof.
 For now.

 Hitting a Friday night meeting in a dodgy area over 20 mins drive from “home” may well be seen as the much talked about “gift of desperation” so often heard in

 But it was relief from the isolation and despair that I was seeking the most – which is the final residing place of addiction in its various guises – or the damage that feeds the monster in truth.
 And it was in those rooms that I first, honestly, felt like I was “home” in a very long time – if ever.

-But even with this mindset and my appreciation of solitude, I found early recovery lonely.
-Over the years, however, I did build up a network of cool mostly sober friends and cool sober friends in recovery.
+But even with this perspective and my appreciation of solitude, I found early recovery lonely.
+Over the years, however, I did build up a network of cool, mostly sober, friends and cool sober friends in recovery.
 I was actively involved in the program and doing service in H&I at a local treatment facility once a week.
-I had 3/4 sponsees and my own sponsor to see to keep me sane in an insane world.
+I had 3-4 sponsees and my own sponsor to see to keep me sane in an insane world.
 But on top of all of this I was, first and foremost, the proud mother of two incredible humans and a single mom (then twice divorced) to boot, who worked full-time self-employed – so a solid amount of overtime was worked as well.
 That was often my addiction more than my recovery though.
 The work.
 A good place to hide if you’re half decent at what you do during office hours.

 It all began with a question.
 An idea.
 A wondering.
 Curiosity.
 Stubbornness.
 And possibly the desire to return to an earlier version of life and myself when I was happy and could use alcohol and drugs successfully.

-I had submitted to a kind of consensual limbo normal simply because it
+I had submitted to a kind of consensual limbo normal, simply because it

 The question: Can complex trauma and the often resulting symptom of addiction be healed?